 Where do you see Tigui Mining Group by 2021?

 Tigui Mining Group has been strategically active in mining and agriculture in West Africa.
 It also focuses on other sectors such as oil & energy, real estate & infrastructure, aviation, commerce.
 In 2017, TMG plans to develop TMG Real Estate & Infrastructure.
-As an African woman-owned mining company, our goal is to become a key player similar to the major multinational companies.
+As an African women-owned mining company, our goal is to become a key player similar to the major multinational companies.

 What’s the best way for the readers of Amazons Watch Magazine to connect with you?